 The researchers gave one group the 690 milligrams of tea and the other group the 22 milligrams of tea.
 After 12 weeks, they observed that body fat mass, BMI, body weight, subcutaneous fat area and waist circumference were all “significantly lower” in the 690 milligram catechin group than in the 22 milligram group.
 Even more astounding were the modifications in LDL levels due to the dramatic decreases in body fat mass and total fat area.

 From these results, researchers confidently concluded that because drinking tea containing 690 milligrams of catechins for 12 weeks reduced body fat, consuming catechins could aid in the prevention and improvement of many diseases — especially obesity.
+(9)

-Matcha Green Tea Benefits Exercise Performance
+3. Benefits Exercise Performance

 Another fascinating aspect of matcha green tea is that clinical tests suggest it can help speed recovery in athletes whose focus is high-intensity workouts like burst training.
 It has also been shown to reverse cellular damage caused by oxidative-nitrosative stress.
 Oxidative-nitrosative stress is just a fancy term for the internal imbalance of free radicals and antioxidants.
 And this imbalance ultimately destroys cells, prevents their repair and causes disease.